 Modeling Tools for Environmental Engineers and Scientists

 This book allows nonprogrammers to develop computer-based mathematical models for natural and engineered environmental systems.
 Written for upper-level students and professionals, this book includes a review of mathematical modeling and fundamental concepts such as material balance, reactor configurations, and fate and transport of environmental contaminants.
 It illustrates, using numerous examples, how mathematical and dynamic modeling software can be applied in analyzing and simulating natural and engineered environmental systems.
-An older version of ExtendSim is used to develop and analyze numerous models throughout the book.
+Though it uses an older, retired version of ExtendSim, concepts used in this text are still useful for modern simulation tools.

 December 20, 2001